 This is an implementation of the standard Unix utility.
 It displays the prime factors of the integers provided on the command line, or on standard input if no arguments are given.
 Instead of simply trying to achieve the smallest possible size, I decided to shoot for real portability with this program, for a change.
 It not only conforms to the requirements of the ELF specification, it also avoids making direct system calls and instead dynamically links with libc.
 It should continue to work with any future version of Linux, as long as new versions of the libc ABI and the ELF specification remain backwards-compatible.
 It also includes online help, version information, and error messages, and therefore arguably stands as a completely functional replacement for the standard utility in GNU coreutils.
 Because factoring huge prime numbers can sometimes run for a long time, I attempted to optimize for speed and size both.
 This program makes significant use of the FPU in order to increase parallelization in the inner loop.
 (Back when I first wrote it, it was significantly faster than the standard GNU program.
 Since then, the coreutils program has been updated with some advanced mathematics, and it's now the faster program.)

-As a sort of oversized finale to this list, puzzle is a game that runs under X. You've probably seen a 15-16 sliding tile puzzle at some point in your life.
+The final program in this list is a game.
+And not just a game, but one that runs under X. You've probably seen the 15 sliding-tile puzzle at some point in your life.
 Some of you may even remember the program that came with the original 1984 Macintosh operating system.
-But are you aware that, in order to justify including the puzzle in the limited memory and disk space available, the author squeezed its size down to 600 bytes?
+But are you aware that, in order to justify including the puzzle in the limited memory and disk space available, the author squeezed its size down to under 600 bytes?
 (See here for the details.)
-Alas, while I would have loved to be able to present a Linux binary that matched that size, the ELF structures required to link to all of the required X functions alone needed well over 600 bytes, before I included any assembly code or pixel data.
-Maybe someone more knowledgeable about X programming than I could reduce the number of functions needed, but for now here's my oversized version.
-It uses the exact same graphics as the original (which unfortunately means that the window is only slightly larger than its own title bar on a modern display).
-Lacking access to a Macintosh emulator, I had to rely on my own 25-year-old memory of the program's behavior, so I may have gotten some details wrong.
-But it is fully functional.
-And despite all this hedging about its hugeness, at less than 1700 bytes I'd wager that it's still the smallest X program you've ever used.
+Alas, while I would have loved to be able to present a Linux binary that matched that size, the complexities of interfacing with an X server and mimicking the details of the original put it well over that target.
+I'm still working to reduce it further, but for now here's my hefty rendition.
+It uses the same graphics as the original, which unfortunately means that the window is only slightly larger that its own title bar on a modern display.
+But it is a faithful recreation of the original Macintosh program that runs under X Windows.
+And despite all of my hedging about its bloat, I'd wager that it's the only X program you've ever seen under 1k.